dirtyvagabond/funnyplaces/README.md

 	> (get-factid "https://foursquare.com/venue/215159")
 	[{:url "https://foursquare.com/venue/215159", :is_canonical true, :factual_id "97598010-433f-4946-8fd5-4a6dd1639d77"}]

+The <tt>get-urls</tt> function takes a Factual ID and returns URLs that mention that place.
+For example:

 	;; Return all URLs where the place identified by the specified Factual ID is mentioned (get-urls "97598010-433f-4946-8fd5-4a6dd1639d77")